-«The Girl With The Flaxen Hair’” French: “La Fille aux Cheveux de Lin’” is a musical composition by French composer Claude Debussy.
+«The Girl With The Flaxen Hair ‘» is a musical composition by French composer Claude Debussy.
 It is the eighth piece in the composer’s first book of Préludes, written between late 1909 and early 1910.
 The title is inFrench and translates roughly to «The Girl with the Flaxen Hair».

 The piece, named after the eponymous poem by Leconte de Lisle, is known for its musical simplicity, a divergence from Debussy’s style at the time.
 Completed in January 1910, it was published three months later and premiered in June of that same year.
 The prelude is one of the most recorded pieces of Debussy’s, both in its original version and in subsequent various arrangements.

 Debussy Sheet Music